daweibai/PCBS-langevo/README.md

 It's worth noting that what's called "prefix" and "suffix" here can be equaled to "semantic labels".
 We can imagine that the B component is the subject: pre0 = "je", pre1 = "tu", pre2 = "il", etc. And the A component could be one place predicates, e.g., suf0 = "manger", suf1 = "dormir", suf2 = "boire", etc. Therefore, the meaning pairs could be "je mange", "tu manges", etc.

-The code is composed of a rule space, that is a global variable that will be modfied by functions in each iteration:
+The code is composed of :
+- A rule space, that is a global variable that will be modfied by functions in each iteration:
 ```
 rules = {
 #Initial rule space.
 A is for lefthand rules (prefix).
 B for righthand rules (suffix).